rshdhere/vibecheck/README.md

 - Check for the latest release from GitHub
 - Download and install the new version automatically
 - Preserve your configuration
+- Automatically request sudo privileges if needed (Linux/macOS)

+> **Note:** If vibecheck is installed in a protected directory like `/usr/local/bin`, the upgrade command will automatically re-run itself with sudo to complete the installation.

 ## Configuration